 - 1/4 cup parsley or dill finely chopped

-- Reduce heat to low and simmer covered for 20 minutes with white rice and 40 minutes if using brown rice.
+- Add diced tomatoes, tomato sauce, broth, maple syrup, vinegar, bay leaves and bring to a boil covered.
+Reduce heat to low and simmer covered for 20 minutes with white rice and 40 minutes if using brown rice.

 - Stir and adjust any seasonings to taste.
 If you have time, let stuffed pepper soup sit covered for 5 minutes.

 - Add dill or parsley, stir and serve hot with a dollop of plain yogurt and slice of toasted bread.

 - Store: Refrigerate for up to 5 days.
 Reheat by simmering on low desired amount of soup in a small pot.